TianC-Wang/Morse-Pjct/README.md

 > - Sender and Receiver
 > - version 0.001

 This is a project on Arduino, aiming perform morse code style wireless communication(Li-Fi? maybe).
-Current project have just begun, so functions are partly constructed or bug-filled.
+Current project have just begun, so functions are only partly constructed.

 ### Current Progress:
 > - Sender:
->     + fatal bug
+>     + Finished
 >
 > - Receiver:
->     + construction is not started
+>     + Get() Finished(Half Done)